 Eva M. Clark began to take an interest in hypnotherapy for Multiple Sclerosis (MS) in early 2013.
 She found that very little research had been done and what little she did find was mainly focused on pain management.
-She spent two years completely dedicated to researching and designing the most effective hypnotherapy program for managing multiple sclerosis.
+She spent two years completely dedicated to testing and designing the most effective hypnotherapy program for managing multiple sclerosis.
 In 2015 she published her findings.
-She now offers her services to help resolve the factors contributing to MS in her private practice in Santa Cruz, California, and thru video conferencing for those outside of Santa Cruz.
+She now offers her services to help resolve the factors contributing to MS in her private practice.

-In 2017 Eva established MINDbasedHealing as a nonprofit to raise public awareness of and train other practitioners in this alternative therapy for addressing the psychosocial factors behind chronic disease.
+In 2017 Eva established MINDbasedHealing as a nonprofit to raise public awareness of and train other practitioners in this alternative therapy, a mind-body therapy, for addressing the psychosocial factors behind chronic disease.
 Eva is currently the key trainer.

 The fundamental philosophy behind the alternative therapy taught at MINDbasedHealing is that you are not a mechanical machine that becomes defective, breaks down, and needs replacements (with surgery or in the form of hormones and other chemicals).
-Instead, your body as an organic being that responds and reflects your emotions, your thoughts, and your core beliefs – what MINDbasedHealing calls mental patterns.
+Instead, your body is an organic being that responds and reflects your emotions, your thoughts, and your core beliefs – what MINDbasedHealing calls mental patterns.

-As an example – when you are internally conflicted about something, your body, and especially your immune system, reflects that conflict – the body reflects the mental patterns you express (or don’t express).
-Through the body-mind communication you achieve with this alternative therapy which includes hypnosis, NLP, parts works, and guided visualization, you can understand the incongruences and negative thought patterns, realign and adopt new empowering patterns, and bring yourself – your body, mind, and spirit – back into balance and wholeness.
+As an example – when you are internally conflicted about something, your body, and especially your immune system, reflects that conflict.
+In a nutshell, the body reflects the mental patterns you express (or don’t express).
+Through the body-mind communication you achieve with this alternative therapy (which includes hypnosis, NLP, parts works, and guided visualization), you can understand the incongruences and negative thought patterns, realign and adopt new empowering patterns, and bring yourself – your body, mind, and spirit – back into balance and wholeness.

 “Every headway we have in communicating effectively with our bodies and influencing the subconscious and body-mind is a huge advancement in the healing arts.
 I hope that one-day health care services will offer this therapy as a standard procedure to treat disease, especially autoimmune disorders.” – Eva M Clark